 Caltrans is the lead for the environmental phase of this project.
-The project area includes Summary: the cities of Laguna Hills, Laguna Woods, and Lake Forest, which are direct stakeholders of the project improvements.
+The project area includes the cities of Laguna Hills, Laguna Woods, and Lake Forest, which are direct stakeholders of the project improvements.
 The study began in April 2017 and the draft Initial Study/Environmental Assessment was completed in March 2019.
-The three stakeholder cities were not in consensus on a preferred alternative, and costs identified for the remaining alternatives were significantly higher than the assumed cost in the Next 10 Plan, which created additional challenges.
+The three stakeholder cities were not in consensus on a preferred alternative. and costs identified for the remaining alternatives were significantly higher than the assumed cost in the Next 10 Plan, which created additional challenges.
 The environmental phase was anticipated to be completed in late 2019; however, without the cities' consensus, OCTA does not support the finalization of the document.
 OCTA requested Caltrans put completion of the ED on hold until a consultant, retained by OCTA, provides a further assessment of the alternatives to help facilitate reaching an agreement.
-The assessment kick-off meeting was held on September 16, 2020, and the draft final assessment study was completed in October 2021.
-This guarter, OCTA continued coordination with Caltrans and the cities to determine which build alternatives to include in the environmental process.
-A project update was presented to the Board on May 9, 2022, followed by project updates to the City of Laguna Woods on May 26, 2022, City of Lake Forest on June 7, 2022, and City of Laguna Hills on June 28, 2022.
-Staff is anticipated to return to the Board in August 2022 with feedback from the cities on the proposed alternatives.
+The three cities reached a consensus to add two new alternatives from the assessment in addition to the two alternatives previously developed as part of the draft ED into the environmental process.
+On August 8, 2022, the Board approved an amendment to the cooperative agreement with Caltrans to reinitiate the environmental phase incorporating feedback from the cities on the proposed alternatives.
+This quarter, the project team re-initiated the environmental phase studies and met with the cities to ensure continued coordination in advance of presentations to the OCTA Board, cities, and for the public scoping meetings, which are all tentatively scheduled for early summer 2023.
 Due to the dependency on acquiring consensus from all three cities, this project is marked as a cost/schedule risk in the CAP.